tomeshnet/mesh-orange/README.md

 This project will create system images for installing a Debian-based router.

-There are several supported target boards.
+There are several supported target boards - for a quick list, look at the subdirectories in the boards directory.
+Note that with the standard ramdisk confg used (using "tmpfs"), the images will not work with boards that have less than 512Meg of RAM.

 In the future, it will create a fully working mesh node, with cjdns and IPFS software installed.